elasticio/google-pubsub/README.md

 ### Publish

-The Publish action retrieves message body from the previous step and sends a message to Pub/Sub while remaining unaware of any existing subscriptions.
+The Publish action retrieves message and sends a message to Pub/Sub while remaining unaware of any existing subscriptions.
 The action also assigns a message ID.

 ## Warning